danklotz/openNotes/micro-reviews.md

 - [Shutter Island](https://www.imdb.com/title/tt1130884/?ref_=nm_knf_t_4).
 Shutter Island is a kind of mystery/horror thriller, which actually is not my kind of genre.
 I still have to say that it is a great movie that grabbed my from start to finish.
 - [Sin City](https://www.imdb.com/title/tt0401792/?ref_=tt_sims_tt_i_6).
 Beautiful eye candy.
 - ⭐️ [Song of the Sea](https://www.imdb.com/title/tt1865505/?ref_=nm_knf_t_2).
 From what I have seen so far this is my favorite movie by [Tom Moore](https://www.imdb.com/name/nm1119079/?ref_=tt_ov_dr).
 Everything about the movie is just wonderful.
 Again, I would recommend it for the art alone, but the story is also heartfelt and moving.
 Just a very touching experience.
 - ⭐️ [Spider Man: Across the spider verse](https://www.imdb.com/title/tt9362722/?ref_=hm_fanfav_tt_i_13_pd_fp1_r).
 One of the best animated movies I know.
-Definitely must watch if animation and/or the "spider man" theme is not offputting.
+Definitely must watch if animation and/or the "spider man" theme is not off putting.
+- [Succession](https://www.imdb.com/title/tt7660850/?ref_=nv_sr_srsg_1).
+One of the best series I ever watched.
+Season 3 is probably the weakest, but is still better than almost all other TV dramas/comedies.
 - ⭐️ [Superbad](https://www.imdb.com/title/tt0829482/?ref_=nm_flmg_act_45).
 One of my favorite comedies.
 It is perfect for what it is.
 Michael Cera is Michael Cera.
 Jonnah Hill is Jonnah Hill.
 And, Bill Hader steals the show.
-- [Succession](https://www.imdb.com/title/tt7660850/?ref_=nv_sr_srsg_1).
-One of the best series I ever watched.
-Season 3 is probably the weakest, but is still better than almost all other TV dramas/comedies.
 - [Sweeney Todd: The Demon Barber of Fleet Street](https://www.imdb.com/title/tt0408236/?ref_=nm_knf_i1).
 Albeit the movie has all elements that I should like I did not enjoy this one.
 - [Swiss Army Man](https://www.imdb.com/title/tt4034354/?ref_=nm_knf_t_2).
 Quite good if you can sustain the weirdness.
 In some sense a parody of many indie movie conventions, but a bit too over the top at times.